Featured

 What part did the Officer’s Mess complex play in operations?

-The historic context: in World War II the fact is that this Mess is where over at least 200 men had their last meal before departing on operations, and who never returned to the station.
+The historic context: in World War II the fact is that this Mess is where perhaps over 200 men had their last meal before departing on operations, and who never returned to the station.
 Often the last supper was in this building.
 A losses table is at http://www.rafnorthluffenhamheritage.me.uk/

 They died on operations but also many officers were captured.
 They spent years as prisoners of war in brutal conditions under a Nazi regime.
 Over 1 in 20 failed to return after being made captive.
 The Mess was for some the last place of civilisation, before the brutal shock and reality of capture and the next years in captivity. http://www.rafnorthluffenhamheritage.me.uk/?tag=pow

 In reality the Mess is the place of ‘empty chairs and tables’.
-Many have no known grave. http://www.rafnorthluffenhamheritage.me.uk/?p=106
+Many have no known grave and often they were not decorated, they were just casualties. http://www.rafnorthluffenhamheritage.me.uk/?p=106

 In the Mess, Bomber Command standing orders stated that aircrew could not leave any valuable or personal effects in common areas or shared ablutions, as this aided packaging up of personal effects should the man fail to return.